Consumer Medicine Information

 You may need to read it again.

-Paxam is used to treat epilepsy in adults and in children aged 2 years and over.
+PAXAM is used to treat epilepsy in adults and children aged 2 years and over.

 called benzodiazepines.
 These medicines are thought to work by their action on brain